astronomer/templates/dbt-on-astro/README.md

 # Deploying to Production

 ### ❗Warning❗
 This template used DuckDB, an in-memory database, for running dbt transformations.
 While this is great to learn Airflow, your data is not guaranteed to persist between executions!
-For production applications, use a _persistent database_ like Postgres, MySQL, Snowflake, or others instead.
+For production applications, use a _persistent database_ instead (consider DuckDB's hosted option MotherDuck or another database like Postgres, MySQL, or Snowflake).